xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 **<details><summary>Your trial has expired.
 Please subscribe to continue using Katalon Runtime Engine.</summary>**

-A valid business email is eligible for a 30-day trial of Katalon Studio Enterprise and Katalon Runtime Engine.
+A valid business email or personal email is eligible for a 30-day trial of Katalon Studio Enterprise and Katalon Runtime Engine.
 The trial license is a floating license.

 When your trial period expires, you must subscribe to each product to continue using it.